PrithviDhinagar/PrithviDhinagar/Readme.md

 ### Hi there, I'm Prithvi Dhinagar - [portfolio]

-## I'm a Computer Science Engineer, Developer and a Game Enthusiast.
-Working at MMR Boutique
+## I'm a Computer Science Engineer and Advanced Game Development Graduate from KPU, Vancouver, Canada

 - 🎮 Currently learning everything related to Game design and development.
 - 💡 Exploring game ideas and trying to implement it.
-- 🥅 2022 Goals - Contribute and work more towards game development projects.
+- 🥅 2025 Goals - Contribute and work more towards game development projects.
-- 🖊️ Hobbies - Love to create video content and test games.
+- 🖊️ Hobbies - Love to create video content and develop games.

 ---